brshood/RECtify/README.md

 - Observe security and env handling guidelines.

 ## Acknowledgements
-- Contributors: Khaled Al Samri and collaborators involved in backend, frontend, and security hardening.
+- Contributors: Khaled Al Samri and Rashed Alneyadi involved in backend, frontend, and security hardening.

 ## License
 - Proprietary.
 All rights reserved (update if license changes).